Seagate/corio/README.md

 # This is under development project, Use with Caution

 CORIO (Pronounced as KOR-IO) is a open source tool to exercise long run IO to check IO stability.
+This is a protocol agnostic tool hence any other protocol IO can be plugged in and exercises as and when needed.
 This Tool can be divided logically in following sections:

     Core Library